nghin/vacsf.org.mm/src/_posts/articles/2017-08-24-Putting-Off-Of-The-Body-Of-The-Flesh.md

 We know that we're sinners not because of the sinful things that we do, or the good things that we fail to do, but because of what comes from deep inside: our sin nature.
 Whether or not we commit any of these sins, we're sinners.
 Jesus said so himself: *"What defiles a person is not what goes into the mouth; it is what comes out of the mouth that defiles a person (Matthew 15:11)."* Then how can it be that our sin nature is "mortally wounded" yet still manages to produce sins?
 No, our Adamic nature will never be completely dead until we as believers put on the incorruptible (1 Corinthians 15:52-54).
 Until then, it's alive and well.

-Therefore, our Adamic nature is only mortally wounded in the sense that its sin no longer has the power to condemn us, and it lost its sting as we have been released from the law (Romans 7:6).
+Therefore, our Adamic nature is only mortally wounded in the sense that its sin no longer has the power to condemn us as we have been released from the law (Romans 7:6).

 ## Put sin to death